makersacademy/airport_challenge/README.md

 Your task is to test drive the creation of a set of classes/modules to satisfy all the above user stories.
 You will need to use a random number generator to set the weather (it is normally sunny but on rare occasions it may be stormy).
 In your tests, you'll need to use a stub to override random weather to ensure consistent test behaviour.
 Finally, every plane must have a status indicating whether it's flying or landed.

 The existing tests in the spec folder, and base classes in the lib folder are provided merely as a general guide.
 Please create more classes, unit and/or feature tests as appropriate.
-The existing specs provide the layout of a set of pending unit tests, and a pending 'grand finale' feature test that combines a number of features.
+The existing specs provide the layout of a set of pending unit tests.
 It is up to you to implement the tests and create additional tests as necessary.

 For overriding random weather behaviour, please read the documentation to learn how to use test doubles: https://www.relishapp.com/rspec/rspec-mocks/docs .
 There’s an example of using a test double to test a die that’s relevant to testing random weather in the test.